 Yoga is an ancient physical and spiritual discipline and branch of philosophy that originated in India reportedly more than 5,000 years ago.
-Today many of yoga studios and local gyms offer yoga classes that are open to all generations and fitness levels.
-It’s exciting to enter a room full of young teens, athletes, middleaged moms, older gentlemen, and businessman.
+Today many yoga studios and local gyms offer yoga classes that are open to all generations and fitness levels.
+It’s exciting to enter a room full of young teens, athletes, middle-aged moms, older gentlemen, and businessman.
 Everyone can feel accepted and included and, unlike other sports or classes that focus on niche clients, yoga tends to offer open arms.
 Whether you are 92, 53, or even 12, yoga can help you.

-Yoga’s deep breathing and meditation practices help foster an inner shift from to-do lists, kids and spouse’s needs, financial concerns, and relationship struggles to something a little bit bigger than the issues you face.
+Yoga’s deep breathing and meditation practices help foster an inner shift from to-do lists, kids and spouse’s needs, financial concerns, and relationship struggle to something a little bit bigger than the issues you face.
 Yoga helps relieve stress and declutters the mind, helping you to become more focused.

 One of the benefits of yoga is that you can choose a yoga style that’s tailored to your lifestyle, such as hot yoga, power yoga, relaxation yoga, prenatal yoga, etc. Whether you prefer to practice at home, in a private session, while watching a DVD or at a studio or gym, there are a huge variety of options available to suit your goals and needs.

 If you’re a yoga beginner, hatha yoga, which focuses on basic postures at a comfortable pace, would be great for you.
 If you want to increase strength through using more of your own body’s resistance, power yoga may be right for you.
-If you’re ready for a deeper practice, Bikram, also called “hot yoga,” may be just what you’re looking for.
+If you’re ready for a deeper practice, Bikram also called “hot yoga” may be just what you’re looking for.
 In Bikram yoga, the room temperature is set to around 105 degrees Fahrenheit, resulting in greater elimination of toxins from the body through the increased production of sweat.
 No matter your fitness level, fat percentage, or health history, yoga has a style for you.

 Yoga’s focus on strength training and flexibility is an incredible benefit to your body.
 The postures are meant to strengthen your body from the inside out, so you don’t just look good, you feel good, too.
-Each of the yoga poses is built to reinforce the muscles around the spine, the very center of your body, which is the core from which everything else operates.
+Each of the yoga poses is built to reinforce the muscles around the spine, the very centre of your body, which is the core from which everything else operates.
 When the core is working properly, posture is improved, thus alleviating back, shoulder, and neck pain.

 The digestive system gets back on track when the stretching in yoga is coupled with a healthy, organic diet, which can relieve constipation, irritable bowel syndrome (IBS), and acid reflux.
 Another one of the benefits of yoga is that stretching and holding postures also causes muscles to lengthen, which gives the body a longer, leaner look.